-In light of uncertainty as to the nature of future of future policy and market response to climate change and other ESG-related topics, including between regions, and the effectiveness of any such response, and as market practice and data quality and availability evolves, the Investment Manager may have to update the models and/or methodologies it uses, or alter its approach to PAI analysis and may be required to and update the models and control is progress towards these.
+In light of uncertainty as to the nature of future policy and market response to climate change and other ESG-related topics, including between regions, and the effectiveness of any such response, and as market practice and data quality and availability evolves, the Investment Manager may have to update the models and/or methodologies it uses, or alter its approach to PAI analysis and may be required to amend, update and recalculate its PAI disclosures and assessments in the future, as well as its PAI commitments and/or targets or its evaluation of its progress towards these.
 Revision to PAI data may also mean it is not reconcilable or comparable year on year.